How is Zeffy free?

 42. Themed dress-up day

-A themed dress-up party is an easy way to raise money.
-Participants dress-up according to a specific theme and typically make a donation to participate.
+A themed dress-up day is an easy way to raise money.
+Participants dress up according to a specific theme and typically make a donation to take part.
 You can even sell snacks and refreshments to raise extra money.

 43. Fitness challenge

-A fitness challenge is a fun way to encourage physical activity, adopt a healthier lifestyle, achieve specific fitness goals, and raise money for your nonprofit.
+A fitness challenge is a fun way to encourage physical activity, adopt a healthier lifestyle, achieve specific fitness goals, and raise money for your charity.
 You can tailor these challenges to various fitness levels and can even make it a peer-to-peer campaign by reaching out to workplaces, communities, online platforms, or fitness facilities.
-A few examples: a step challenge, yoga challenge, push-up challenge, healthy eating challenge…
+A few examples: a step challenge, yoga challenge, push-up challenge, healthy eating challenge.

-A trivia night, often called a pub quiz or quiz night, is an event where teams or individuals compete in answering questions on various topics.
-You can host a general trivia night or make it a themed night and charge people a participation fee, get them to give additional donations for life lines, etc. You might even tack on a raffle fundraiser and encourage supporters or audience members to partake, too!
+A quiz night, often called a pub quiz, is an event where teams or individuals compete in answering questions on various topics.
+You can host a general quiz night or make it a themed night and charge people a participation fee, get them to give additional donations for lifelines, etc. You might even add a raffle and encourage supporters or audience members to take part too!
+If you're serving alcohol, apply to your local council for a Temporary Event Notice (TEN), minimum 10 working days' notice required.

-A community picnic night is a great way to easily raise some money for your cause.
-Pick a location, sell pre-made picnics and branded blankets to raise extra money.
-And, consider offering games or fun activities, too.
+A community picnic is a great way to easily raise some money for your cause.
+Pick a location, sell pre-made picnic hampers and branded blankets to raise extra money.
+Consider offering games or fun activities too.

 46. Gallery night

 Hosting a gallery night is an easy way to show off your community's artistic talents.
-Find a venue, recruit some artists, order some drinks and snacks, and raise some money by encouraging attendees to buy some local art (a portion of the proceeds will go to funding your cause).
+Find a venue, recruit some artists, order some drinks and snacks, and raise some money by encouraging attendees to buy some local art (a portion of the proceeds goes to funding your cause).

 47. Car wash